Mrs Kate Haines

 |download vCarddownload vCard to your mobile|

 Kate Haines is a DPhil student in the School of English at the University of Sussex.
 Her research explores the ways in which writing by African authors published since 2000 has intervened in the creation of cultural memory.
 In 2011 she presented on ‘Marketing Chimamanda Ngozi Adichie's Half of a Yellow Sun: Cultural Memory and the Making of Contemporary Writing’ at Spectres of World Literature, University of London and in 2012 on ‘Dialogue, Text and Memory: The Production and Reception of Literary Responses to the Post-Election Violence in Kenya’ at The Book in Africa, University of London.
 She was previously Head of Humanities at Palgrave Macmillan and is currently Associate Editor for the Kwani?
 Manuscript Project.
-She has recently launched Material Books, a literary publishing house based in Kigali.
+She is a co-founder, contributor and editor of the blog http://africainwords.com/.

 BA English & Related Literature (University of York)

 MSc Electronic Publishing (City University)

 MA Modern and Contemporary Literature (Birkbeck, University of London)

 ‘Publishing the Postcolonial: Anglophone West African and Caribbean Writing in the UK 1948-1968 (review)’ Research in African Literatures 43:2

 ‘Creative Writing and Women’s Lives in Rwanda’ Focus on Rwanda: A Conference on Gender Research and Activism, Kigali Institute of Education

 ‘Marketing Chimamanda Ngozi Adichie's Half Of A Yellow Sun: Cultural Memory And The Making Of Contemporary Writing’ Spectres Of World Literature, Institute of English Studies, University Of London, September 2011.